 The Customer is responsible to seek approval for alteration to their electrical service.
-The Customer shall obtain Hydro Ottawa's written approval prior to the installation or alteration of an electrical Service, Distributed Energy Resource, or Support Structure, whether connected directly or indirectly to Hydro Ottawa's system.
+The Customer shall obtain Hydro Ottawa's written approval prior to the installation or alteration of an electrical Service, Distributed Energy Resource, or Support Structure, whether connected directly or indirectly to Hydro Ottawa's Distribution System.
 Any installation or alteration of electrical Service components by the Customer shall be compliant with Applicable Law, and Hydro Ottawa's current specifications.

 The Customer is responsible to provide Hydro Ottawa safe and unobstructed access to their equipment.
-Subject to the terms and conditions of any access agreement between Hydro Ottawa and the Customer, the Customer shall provide unimpeded, safe and secure access to Hydro Ottawa's employees, contractors, and agents to Hydro Ottawa's Distribution assets at all times (see Section 3.0).
+Subject to the terms and conditions of any access agreement between Hydro Ottawa and the Customer, the Customer shall provide unimpeded, safe and secure access to Hydro Ottawa's employees, contractors, and agents to Hydro Ottawa's distribution assets at all times (see Section 3.0).

 The Customer is responsible to provide Hydro Ottawa with documentation from a physician in order to be designated as Critical Care.
-Critical Care customers are provided with a longer notice period when facing disconnection for non-payment.
-Critical care status will be valid for two (2) years and Customers will be required to submit new documentation once the 2 year period has ended.
+Critical Care Customers are provided with a longer notice period when facing disconnection for non-payment.
+This does not apply in emergency service situations that include an unplanned power outage.
+Critical Care status will be valid for two (2) years and Customers will be required to submit new documentation once the two (2) year period has ended.

-1.7 Distributor Rights And Responsibilities
+1.7 Distributor Rights and Responsibilities

-Hydro Ottawa is responsible for the safe connection of customers to its distribution system and for providing customers with safe and reliable service.
+Hydro Ottawa is responsible for the safe Connection of Customers to its distribution system and for providing Customers with safe and reliable service.